lingchm/lingchm.github.io/_projects/sodium.md

 ---
 layout: page
 title: Dietary sodium reduction for CVD prevention
-description: Social network analysis
+description: Social network analysis for public health
-img: assets/img/publication_preview/jmir3.jpg
+img: assets/img/publication_preview/jmir3.png
 importance: 3
 category: subgroup
 ---

 This project aims to assess health organization's influence on social media to derive dissemination strategy recommendations.
 We designed a four-dimensional framework to analyze topic-specific influence on Twitter.
 We applied this framework to 1M+ tweets from health organizations and analyzed their influence about dietary sodium intake, one of the risk factors of cardiovascular diseases.

-*This project was led by Dr. Yanfang Su, from University of Washington, School of Public Health*
+*This project was led by [Dr. Yanfang Su](https://globalhealth.washington.edu/faculty/yanfang-su) from University of Washington, School of Public Health*

 <br><br>